 2014 – Certified Specialist in ASP.NET MVC Development with Visual Basic, New Horizons Training, Online

-What to Write in a .NET Developer Resume Skills Section
+.NET Developer Resume Skills

 Although the .NET Developer field requires specific technical skills, employers look for other skills, called soft skills.
 These are the main types of skills that indicate to your fit as a potential employee who will add value, has adequate knowledge, sufficient experience, and will be easy to manage.
 Incorporate these into your summary, or profile, and your accomplishment statements.